 Hang onto your hats, friends!
-It is Burger Month 2019, and I hope you are ready for some BBQ Bacon Double Cheeseburger deliciousness!
-I love a good smashed burger, and this one is On Point.
+I hope you are ready for some double bacon bbq burger deliciousness!
+I love a good smashed burger recipe, and this one is On Point.

 This post was part of an incredible giveaway hosted by Girl Carnivore and as such is a sponsored post.
 I received some goodies from our sponsoring brands, and the recipe I cooked up is my own.
 And now I’m sharing with you!

 Keep on reading to learn all about smashed burgers, why they’re so awesome, and how to make some mean lacquered BBQ bacon, and how to make the burgers.

 Find more of my epic burger recipes!
 Thanks for stopping by!